gvwilson/thirdbit/src/fiction/booksters-apprentice/index.md

 Razi shook his head.
 "We cannot outrun crossbows.
 Keep going."

 They reached the tree line long minutes later.
-Working in silence, Razi and Piaerre cut down the bean plants nearest the ditch so that the trio could slither out of the ditch without making too much.

-"This way," Razi hissed once they were standing.
+"This way," Razi whispered once they were standing.
 He bent branches out of their way and releasing them slowly instead of letting them snap back into place.
 Erileine moved gingerly, testing the ground with each step before putting her weight down.
 She had hunted rabbits this way since she was eight years old.
 She had never expected to be the one being hunted.

 They reached a rectangular patch where the replanted trees were only waist-high.
 "Keep to the edge," Razi ordered.